AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/compiling.md

 ## Compile using the CLI

-To compile a contract using the Aztec CLI, first install it:
+To compile a contract using the Aztec CLI, first [install it](../cli/cli-commands#installation).

-`npm install -g @aztec/cli`

 Then run the `compile` command with the path to your [contract project folder](./layout.md#directory-structure), which is the one that contains the `Nargo.toml` file: